Dima Korolev

 Now, to the part where I’m still struggling to find solid grounds.

-This has to do with make.
+This has to do with make

-I am a big fan of the good old make, and, to my taste, it can play two distinct roles:
+, and, to my taste, it can play two distinct roles:

-1. To manage dependencies and to orchestrate incremental builds, and
+To manage dependencies and to orchestrate incremental builds, and

-2. To simply have a standard set of make test / make clean / etc. commands.
+To simply have a standard set of

 When it comes to the above, Docker-based, build setup, these two roles appear to be conflicting.

-• On the one hand, for role (1) to be most effective, it should orchestrate builds both on my dev box w/o Docker and within the Docker container itself.
-Thus, assuming the build itself is make-based, the Makefile for (1) should clearly be copied inside the respective Docker container, and make should be run there.
+On the one hand, for role (1) to be most effective, it should orchestrate builds both on my dev box w/o Docker and within the Docker container itself.
+Thus, assuming the build itself is make-based, the Makefile for (1) should clearly be copied inside the respective Docker container, and

-• On the other hand, on the outer level, not only do I want to have make test and make clean, but also some make build, to build the very Docker container.
-And, clearly, the (part of the) Makefile the role of which is to invoke docker build does not belong inside Docker.
+, to build the very Docker container.
+And, clearly, the (part of the) Makefile the role of which is to invokedocker build

 While I’m still conflicted, rationally, as of now, I see nothing wrong with two Makefiles.